ormaaj/ksh/src/cmd/INIT/README-mamake.md

 After MAM variable expansion, *viewpathing* is applied.
 The first colon-separated element of `%{VPATH}` is considered the object code directory and the second the source code directory;
-viewpathing provides the first with a vew to the second.
+viewpathing provides the first with a view to the second.
 Viewpathing applies two transformations.

 The first is *prerequisite replacement*.